 A property owner can find any liens by searching on the property deed.
 This will show the owner the legitimate ownership over the property and the other legal claims on it.
 If the owner investigating the lien is also a debtor, notice or information may have been received from the creditor or legal authorities.
 However, it is important for property owners to search public records, as notice of a lien is not obligatory.

 Mechanics’ liens, mortgage liens, tax liens, and judgment liens can all be considered different types of property liens.

 Northwest Lien’s area of expertise!
 Washington mechanics’ liens, also known as construction liens, are a type of lien on the value of a property as payment for services provided.
-Contrary to the name, mechanics’ liens only apply to general contractors, subcontractors, laborers, or material suppliers that have provided goods or services to improve a property.
+Contrary to the name, mechanics’ liens only apply to general contractors, subcontractors, laborers, or material suppliers who have provided goods or services to improve a property.

 Under Washington’s mechanics’ lien laws, a person providing services in the construction field may file a mechanics’ lien when the property owner or general contractor has not provided the agreed payment in exchange for property construction services, such as the provision of materials, labor services, structural improvement work, use of equipment, etc.

 Where a mechanics’ lien is filed, documentation that the work was completed or completed and delivered in the agreed quality must be filed within 90 days of delivery.
 This lien is a specific type of lien and can only be filed on property that has been serviced.
 Learn more about how to file a mechanic’s lien in Washington.

 When it comes to receiving security payments, liens are typically the method of choice for contractors.
 Compared to a lawsuit for breach of contract, filing and enforcing a lien is both less expensive and takes a shorter time to complete.